Lane Kenworthy, The Good Society

 Measuring inclusion isn’t straightforward.
 Many of the available indicators are of disparities in outcomes.
 This is partly because we often lack direct measures of treatment or opportunity and partly because sharply and persistently unequal outcomes foster a feeling of exclusion.

 Figure 2 shows that the share of African Americans completing high school increased dramatically in the 1960s and 1970s, and by the mid-1990s it had caught up with the white share.
-It has stayed level since then.
-Here progress toward inclusion has been substantial and sustained.
+Here progress toward inclusion, both absolute and relative, has been substantial.

-African Americans have achieved similar, if not quite as rapid, gains in college completion, as figure 3 shows.
+African Americans also have achieved significant gains in college completion, as figure 3 shows.
 Whites have experienced a similar rise, so the size of the gap has remained fairly constant.
-But we shouldn’t conclude that the continued gap indicates a lack of progress.
+Here we see a good bit of absolute progress but little progress relative to whites.

-As figure 4 shows, African Americans are more likely to be employed today than a generation ago, despite the damaged wreaked by the 2008-09 economic crisis.
-At the same time, they haven’t moved closer to whites in a relative sense; in fact, the racial gap in employment rates has increased a little.
+As figure 4 shows, African Americans are more likely to be employed today than half a century ago, despite the damaged wreaked by the 2008-09 economic crisis.
+And the gap with whites has narrowed.

-So too with homeownership, which is the principal source of wealth for most middle-class households.
-As figure 9 shows, we’ve seen no progress for African Americans in absolute or relative terms since the mid-1970s.
+Homeownership is a marker of middle-class status, and also the principal source of wealth for most middle-class households.
+As figure 11 shows, we’ve seen no progress for African Americans in absolute or relative terms since the mid-1970s.

-Figure 10 shows that fewer African Americans than whites say they are satisfied with their community as a place to live.
-These data don’t go back very far in time, so it’s impossible to tell whether or not there has been progress.
+Figure 12 shows that fewer Blacks than whites say they are satisfied with their community as a place to live.
+These data are available for only a few years, so it’s impossible to tell whether or not there has been progress.

 Since the early 1970s, the General Social Survey has regularly asked Americans whether they think they are lower class, working class, middle class, or upper class.
-Figure 11 shows that there is a sizable gap between African Americans and whites in the share saying they are middle or upper class, with little change over time among either group.
+Figure 13 shows that there is a sizable gap between African Americans and whites in the share saying they are middle or upper class, with only a small absolute increase for Blacks over time.

 Next, let’s look at some “social” indicators of well-being.
-Figure 12 shows the share of 25-to-64-year-olds who are married.
+Figure 14 shows the share of 25-to-64-year-olds who are married.
 The share is lower among African Americans than among whites.
-It has been falling among both groups, but more rapidly among blacks, so the gap has widened.
+It has been falling among both groups, but more rapidly among Blacks, so the gap has widened a bit.

-Figure 13 shows the share of families with children that are headed by a single parent.
-Here too the gap is large and has widened a little over time.4
+Figure 15 shows the share of families with children that are headed by a single parent.
+Here too the gap is large and has widened a little over time.7

-Life expectancy, shown in figure 14, is an indicator on which African Americans have made both absolute and relative progress.
-The average black American lived 63.5 years in 1960.
-By 2014 that had increased to 75.5 years, just 3.5 years shy of the average among whites.
+Life expectancy, shown in figure 16, is an indicator on which African Americans have made both absolute and relative progress.
+The average Black American born in 1960 could expect to live 63.5 years.
+By 2017 that had increased to 75.5 years, just 3.5 years shy of the average among whites.

-African Americans are much more likely to be murdered than whites, as figure 15 shows.
-Yet after widening from the mid-1960s through the early 1990s, the racial gap in homicide victimization has closed considerably, and it’s now smaller than half a century ago.
+African Americans are much more likely to be murdered than whites, as figure 17 shows.
+Yet after widening from the mid-1960s through the early 1990s, the racial gap in homicide victimization has closed considerably, and it’s now a good bit smaller than half a century ago.

-Suicide is less common among black Americans than among whites, as figure 16 shows, making it one of the rare well-being indicators on which African Americans enjoy an advantage.
-And that advantage has increased over the past half century, particularly since 2000.
+Anxiety and depression are less common among Blacks than among whites, as figure 18 shows.
+Mental health is one of the rare components of well-being on which African Americans enjoy an advantage.8

 INTEGRATION IN NEIGHBORHOODS AND SCHOOLS